Sunday, July 31, 2016

 That night she went to bed an hour early but she tossed and turned all night long.
 The voices refused to leave her alone.

-She poured herself a mug of coffee and grabbed a pen and piece of paper.
+She poured herself a mug of coffee and grabbed a pen and a piece of paper.
 Mostly what she wrote was 'I need more sleep' but she wrote for ten minutes.

 Night after night after night, Sarren continued to stick with the strategy.
 She could hardly believe it when one morning she woke rested and realized she'd slept through the entire night.
 She recorded the momentous event in her journal but instead of writing for ten minutes, she wrote for twenty.
 It was Saturday, she had the time.

-Occasionally, Sarren still did have sleepless nights -- especially when she was in the middle of writing a story or when she was encountering difficulties with plot or character development or another aspect of her writing--but those nights were rare.
+Occasionally, Sara still did have sleepless nights -- especially when she was in the middle of writing a story or when she was encountering difficulties with plot or character development or another aspect of her writing--but those nights were rare.

-Through her writing, Sarren explored some of the issues she had with her family.
+Through her writing, Sara explored some of the issues she had with her family.
 She wrote a poem about the joys of writing that she titled For Mom.
 She wrote a short play that drew inspiration from her relationship with her sisters.
-The act of writing these pieces and sharing them with a supportive writing group transformed Sarren.
+The act of writing these pieces and sharing them with a supportive writing group transformed Sara.
 She walked taller and spoke louder.
 For the first time in her life, she was proud of who she was and what she could create.

 (What do you see?
 Photo by Leanne Dyck)